 While lacking a distinct location on the New Hampshire map, the duo bring to the table a surprisingly stellar blend of black and death metal with heavy, and fairly accurate, Carach Angren worship.
-Note, the similarity to those veterans is not a bad one; while that Dutch group may be beloved, this group’s second full-length is leaps and bounds stronger than recent music by their major influence.
+The similarity to those veterans is not a bad one; while that Dutch group may be beloved, this group’s second full-length is leaps and bounds stronger than recent music by their major influence.
 Aside from being a pretty hefty release at 74 minutes, each cut is well written, produced and performed.
-Additionally, the programmed drums work really well against the natural synthesizers, whose textures provide a wonderful gothic backdrop for the metal on top of it, and guitars, whose intense tremolos and gritty riffs horrify and brutalize alike.
-This style is nowhere near my favorite under the genre umbrella, but Aetheric Existence pull of an extremely mature release for an independent group, and is definitely a release to watch this year.
+Additionally, the programmed drums work really well against the natural synthesizers, whose textures provide a wonderful gothic backdrop for the metal on top of it, and the guitars, whose intense tremolos and gritty riffs horrify and brutalize alike.
+This style is nowhere near my favorite under the genre umbrella, but Aetheric Existence pull off an extremely mature release for an independent group, and is definitely a release to watch this year.

 Hollow Colossus – “Wielding A Tyrant’s Sceptre” (Progressive Metal/Metalcore)